Québec City Craft Breweries List

 Samuel, owner of Broue-Tours, joins Jean-François, master brewer and founder of EXP to offer exceptional beers in Val-Bélair.
 EXP Artisan Brasseur is a new destination for craft beer lovers, especially to taste delicious India Pale Ale.
-Charcuteries, cheese, chips and other snacks are on the menu to enhance the tasting.
+We love the taco and nacho counter that enhances the tasting.
 A winning combination with a visit to Village Vacances Valcartier or Wendake!

 La Souche - Stoneham

 The tasting room is done up like a ski lodge, making it perfect for your après-ski.